Santi1393/SDPD-mf_thixo/README.md

 2. Copy the files pair_sdpd_taitwater_isothermal_mf.cpp and pair_sdpd_taitwater_isothermal_mf.h in the folder DPD-SMOOTH
 3. Run: make mpi

-# Examples
+# Numerical examples

-Here you will find an example (folder named “Example”) containing the files needed to run a case of the interaction of three droplets under a continuous fluid phase.
-The main script is called “in.sdpd_phase.2d”.
+In the folder called “Numerical examples” you will find a collection of all the numerical cases covered in this research.
+Detailed information on each case and how to run them can be found in the README file in each example folder.
+The complete list of cases studied is detailed below:

+1. Surface tension of a droplet - Used for static validation - See Figure 1_(a)
+2. Retraction of a stretched droplet - Used for static validation - See Figure 1_(b)